mozilla-releng/relengdocs/procedures/release-duty/index.rst

 You need to be added to the `vpn_cloudops_shipit` LDAP group, as well as be added to the allowedlist in the shipit config.
 Both of these can be done by filing a ticket requesting access.

-File an Release Engineering bug under the `Applications: Shipit (backend)
+File a Release Engineering bug under the `Applications: Shipit (backend)
 <https://bugzilla.mozilla.org/enter_bug.cgi?format=__default__&cloned_bug_id=1626312&product=Release%20Engineering&component=Applications%3A%20Shipit%20%28backend%29>`__
 component requesting to be granted shipit access.